 The student's advisor presides over the examination.
 The examination is closed to the public, although an initial, open portion may be held during which the candidate presents the thesis results and entertains questions.
 (Questions may not be proffered by the thesis committee during the open period.)
 During the subsequent closed portion, the thesis committee brings forward their questions to the candidate.
 There is no minimum time limit for the Final Exit Examination, but the entire proceedings may not exceed three hours.
-If held, all members of the thesis committee must be present for the entire examination.
-In private session following the examination, the committee votes to pass or fail the candidate based on her/his performance during the oral defense: the candidate requires two votes to pass.
+If held, all members of the thesis committee wotes to pass or fail the candidate based on her/his performance during the oral defense: the candidate requires two votes to pass.